dhlorenz/safot/Material/Tutorials/sml/introduction.md

 ### polymorphic function definitions

-* if type inference leaves some types completely unconstrained then the definition is polymorphic
+* In case type inference leaves some types completely unconstrained then the definition is polymorphic.
-* a polymorphic type contains a type variable, e.g. 'a, 'b
+* A polymorphic type contains a type variable, e.g. 'a, 'b

 ```sml
 fun pairself x = (x, x);